solidi/writing/80-the-ultimate-hot-wheels-legend.md

 ---

+*Back then, Mattel invested in everything from fish tanks to circus entertainment.
+An alternative theory is that they could have been looking into Roser's company for investment.
+Mr. Hartman, as a leader in the corporation, may have been tasked with determining its technical potential.*

 *Since misinformation on the incident circulates, this author wrote its unflinching [modern blended accounting](https://medium.com/@solidi/a-tragic-american-toy-story-f0c19e58534e) without the opinion above, backed by a mosaic of significant sources in the era.*

 *This author is open to new evidence or information and can be contacted through the platform.*